Jasmine K.Y. Loo

 PMR involves systematically tightening and relaxing particular major muscle groups throughout the body, one at a time.
 Regular PMR practice can be helpful for alleviating muscle tension, which is often related to anxiety and stress, and inducing a more relaxed state.

-If you or a loved one is struggling with anxiety and would like to learn more about management strategies, you can book in for an initial consultation with me via https://www.jasmineloopsychology.com/contact-me
+If you or a loved one is struggling with anxiety and would like to learn more about management strategies, a psychologist may be able to help.
+You can book in for an initial consultation with me via https://www.jasmineloopsychology.com/contact-me